tsmithcad/ExcelVBA/README.md

 GetSelectedCellsNamedRanges:

-Writes a function to return the value of all the selected cells named ranges
+Creates Get/Set Property in immediates window to reference cells in Visual Studio/Vb.NET

-Select your cells & run this macro The result will then appear in your immediates window
+Select your cells & run this macro.